 For twenty-one days, the participants practiced accessing awe three to five times a day, and the practice only takes about ten to twenty seconds each time.
 Think about that for a moment.

 In about the time it takes to read the short paragraph above, people were accessing awe.

 So, a few questions.
 What is awe?
 Why is this simple practice getting such great results?
 And, how can you learn to do it?

 Awe is an emotion that carries us beyond our typical experience of the world to the point of amazement.
-Most studies of awe use extraordinary sources of stimulation to induce awe, for example, sitting on the rim of the Grand Canyon, standing at the foot of a redwood tree, listening to a remarkable piece of music like Beethoven’s Für Elise, or some kind of virtual reality simulation.
+Most studies of awe use extraordinary sources of stimulation to induce awe, for example, sitting on the rim of the Grand Canyon, or standing at the foot of a redwood tree, or some kind of virtual reality simulation.
 All of those work, but they aren’t necessary.
 This was part of our unique discovery.

 There are many reasons why the awe practice produces meaningful results.
 The primary reason is the way awe alters our sense of time.
 As time expands, our sense of urgency disappears, we become more patient, which changes the way we relate to other people.
 The other significant thing that happens is a brief resetting of our nervous systems.

 I think of my awe practice as a way to wake myself up several times each day.
 I come off autopilot and give my attention to something that amazes me.
 It’s like a respite, a break, a positive infusion that keeps my nervous system from getting stuck in defense physiology.